fevral/fevral.github.io/_posts/2019-06-23-minesweeper.md

 ## Step 0: Familiarize ourselves with the game and think about how the code may have been written.

+It's worth playing through a game on beginner to observe the win state, and purposely losing a game to observe the losing state.

 ![gameRecon0](/images/minesweeper/gameRecon0.png)

 ![gameRecon1](/images/minesweeper/gameRecon1.png)